wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 ServerKey       = HMAC(SaltedPassword, "Server Key")
 ```

-Note that `"Client Key"` are `"Server Key"` are string literals.
+Note that `"Client Key"` and `"Server Key"` are string literals.

-The manner in which the `StoredKey` and `ServerKey` are shared with the server is outside the scope of SCRAM and WAMP.
+The manner in which the `StoredKey` and `ServerKey` are shared with the server during user registration is outside the scope of SCRAM and this document.

 ###### AuthMessage